MaksymZhuravel/magic-hat-test-task/README.md

 - project structure: how you structure your files;
 - code quality: how you write clean, readable code;
 - knowledge of technologies and their ecosystem: how you compose and use packages together;
+- it will be a plus if you configure and use ESlint in your project

 ## How to complete the task
 - create a new public repo on GitHub;